 - We encourage all our team, customers and business associates to operate in an environmentally responsible and sustainable manner.

 - We seek practical ways of improving our environmental performance and will work with our team, customers and business associates to come up with suggestions, development and adoption of improvements.

-All our team are responsible for implementing this policy and for ensuring that all team members are encouraged to follow our environmental policies.
-Overall ownership and responsibility for implementing this policy lies with the Directors.
+All our team are responsible for implementing this policy and for ensuring that all team members are encouraged to follow our environmental policies, although overall ownership and responsibility for implementing this policy lies with the Directors.

 General Sustainability and Environmental Policies